Focault05/Sales-and-finance-analytics-using-Excel/README.md

 4. Market specific profit and loss report: Japan and New Zealand showed the ehighest profit margins, while Germany had the lowest.
 5. Quarterly gross margin % :  Various filters like regionwise, countrywise etc can help business - managers to take action accordingly.

-## This project equipped me with the industry level business requirements.
+#### This project equipped me with the industry level business requirements.
+This kind of analysis and insights can help businesses to monitor, assess and improve their strategies.
+Data driven analysis in today's times is essential to have a competitive edge in a dynamic environment and this project made me proficient in handling such tasks.
+After this project, I am confident in using excel to tackle various business problems.
-## Various excel features used in this project are:-
+### Various excel features used in this project are:-
 1. Pivot tables
 2. Power query
 3. Power pivot